tegandbiscuits/lets-learn-rails-talk/use-rails.md

 * Symbols are like string that sit between variables and constants
 * Typically end users don't see or interact with symbols
   * However a symbol can be made from or turned into a string
-* They're generally used in places where you have a set amount of values for something
+* Generally they're used as arguments where you have a set amount of values for something
-  * And by extension, can also convey something isn't an arbitrary value better than a string does
+  * And by extension, also convey something isn't an arbitrary value better than a string does

 * So in this example, we're saying argument `tone` isn't just a random string, it does something special when the value `:loud`